The word myriad works both as an adjective and as a noun, but using it as an adjective is usually more concise.

 Applied to mass nouns

-Because a myriad consists of a number of things, the word is illogical when applied to mass nouns.
-In the following sentences, for example, construction settlement and ’90s rap are mass nouns, so myriad doesn’t make sense:
+Because a myriad traditionally consists of a number of things, the word is at least a little illogical when applied to mass nouns.
+In the following sentences, for example, construction settlement and ’90s rap are mass nouns, so using myriad in reference to them is questionable:

 Since there was no radio in the truck, Tonia regaled us with a myriad of 90s rap while en route to our trailhead.
 [Huffington Post]